mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 ### Defining Constructor Signatures

-You can define constructor signatures in an interface.
+You can define constructor signatures in interfaces.
-There may be scenes where it can be utilized by combining with generics or [index signatures](/typescript-intro/introduction-to-typescript-for-java-engineer_special-type#index-signature).
+There may be scenes where it can be utilized in combination with generics or [index signatures](/en/typescript-intro/introduction-to-typescript-for-java-engineer_special-type#index-signature).

 ```ts: TypeScript
 interface BasePerson {